GandhiCloudLab/waiops320/install/01-install-roks-iks-humio/readme.md

  - 5 Nodes with b3c.16x64 flavour.
 (CPU 16 core, Memory 64 GB)
  - Classic Infrastructure

- Here is a reference values and steps for install [install](../50-install-roks).
+ Here is a reference values and steps for [install](../50-install-roks).

 ## 2. IKS Cluster on IBM Cloud